Biden picks Boston Mayor Marty Walsh as labor secretary

 During his tenure as mayor, Walsh has overseen the city’s ongoing rejuvenation, which has led to challenges that include gentrification and rising housing costs.

-He’s also had to grapple with the city’s history of racial tensions to try to make the city more welcoming for people of all backgrounds.
+He’s also grappled with the city’s history of racial tensions to try to make the city more welcoming for people of all backgrounds.

 Walsh and Biden share an Irish American background.